Torture chamber: Palace of Inquisition in Cartagena

 The Palace of Inquisition was a torture chamber in Cartagena, Colombia, built under orders of Philip III, which served as headquarters for the Spanish Inquisition.
 It was used to torture Jews and other non-Catholics.
 Approximately 800 individuals were put to death there.

 Modern times

 Nazi Germany

 The traditional torture users of modern times have been dictatorship governments e.g. the Nazis, Argentine military junta (at the Navy School of Mechanics), and the Chilean dictatorship led by Augusto Pinochet as well as other South American regimes.
-The isolation felt inside the Nazi torture chambers was so strong that author, and victim, K. Zetnik, during his testimony at the Eichmann trial in Jerusalem in 1961, has described them as another galaxy.

 South America

 In Chile, during the Pinochet dictatorship, the use of converted locker-rooms and skyboxes as torture chambers has been reported.
 The Esmeralda, a training ship of the Chilean Navy had also been used as a "floating torture chamber" during Pinochet's dictatorship.
 In 2011, protests erupted in Vancouver, Canada, upon a visit by the Esmeralda.
 In Santiago, Chile, Villa Grimaldi, once a cultural center, was used as a torture centre which included torture chambers.
 A tour of Villa Grimaldi has been described as a "tour of barbarity" featuring exhibits with descriptive signs such as "Place of hangings", "Torture chamber", "Annex torture chamber", "Women's cells 1x1 meter", "The Grill: Electric Beds" and others.

 Michelle Bachelet, who later became president of Chile, was tortured in a torture chamber during the Pinochet years.
 After the fall of Pinochet, the torture chamber victims and the relatives of the desaparecidos refused to strike a deal with Pinochet or with the politicians that followed him.